 Supervisors of student employees are, on occasion, a student's first interaction in dealing with a "boss."
 As such, we supervisors can significantly impact a student's professional development by how we supervise.
 Here are some tips you might find helpful:

 - Establish clear goals – make sure your student employees understand their responsibilities and how their work will benefit your department.
 Taking time to provide new hire orientation is a good investment for both you and your student employee.
 A Statement of Understanding can be especially helpful in terms of defining the expectations for your office.

-- Set a positive example of professional, polite and ethical behavior – remember you’re modeling behavior of what a professional workplace expects.
+- Set a positive example of professional, polite and ethical behavior – remember you’re modeling how a professional is expected to behave.

 - Be an accessible supervisor – an open door policy is always appreciated.